 Learning to manage stress can give you the patience, energy and perspective to be the parent you want to be.
 And it will pay dividends for your health and ability to function well.

-Here, our pediatric experts share seven tips on managing stress for parents:
+Here, our pediatric experts share some tips on managing stress for parents:

 It isn’t easy, but separating work life from home life is important, says pediatrician J. Michael Wertman, MD.